mrksbrg/RacketGhost/README.md

 1.5.2 - Released on Google Play Nov 25, 2015
 - Bug fix for API versions before LOLLIPOP
 - Fixed presentation issue in MainActivity

+1.6.0 - Released on Google Play Dec 23, 2015
+- Major changes to the thread model

+1.7.0 - Released on Google Play Jan 5, 2016
+- Major changes to the graphics

 ## Background